arhizome/reading/Deleuze_Difference_and_Repetition.md

 History progresses not by negation and the negation of negation, but by deciding problems and affirming differences.

-To restore the differential in the Idea, and difference to the affirmation which flows from it, is to break this unholy bond which subordinates difference to the negative.
+To restore the differential in the Idea, and difference to the affirmation which flows from it, is to break this unholy bond which __subordinates difference to the negative__.

 p356

-Finally, the fourth illusion concerns the subordination of difference to the analogy of judgement.
+Finally, the __fourth illusion concerns the subordination of difference to the analogy of judgement__.

 difference is assigned two limits, in the form of two irreducible but complementary figures which indicate precisely its belonging to representation (the Large and the Small): the categories as a priori concepts and the empirical concepts; the originary determinable concepts and the derived determined concepts; the analogous and the opposed; the large genera and the species.
 This distribution of difference in a manner entirely dependent upon the requirements of representation essentially belongs within the analogical vision of the world. ...
 In terms of this distribution, __the individual is only, and only' understood as, that which bears differences in general, while Being distributes itself among the fixed forms of these differences__ and is said analogically of that which is.